kimh/clojure-by-example/source/index.md

 <br>
 <br>
-You use `:else` symbol for default case.
+You use `:else` keyword for the default case.

 ## Condp